Alcoholic Liver Disease

 Doctors suspect alcoholic liver disease in people who have symptoms of liver disease and who drink a substantial amount of alcohol.

 Doctors may give the person a questionnaire to help identify whether drinking is a problem.
-Doctors may also ask family members how much the person drinks (see Screening for Alcohol Abuse).
+Doctors may also ask family members how much the person drinks (see Screening for alcohol abuse).

 There is no definitive test for alcoholic liver disease.
 But if doctors suspect the diagnosis, they do blood tests to evaluate the liver (liver function tests).
-A complete blood count (CBC) to check for a low platelet count and anemia is also done.
+A complete blood count to check for a low platelet count and anemia is also done.

 A technique called ultrasound elastrography may be done to determine how stiff the liver is.
 A stiff liver indicates fibrosis.
 For this test, ultrasonography is done while pressure or vibration is applied to the liver.
 This test often makes a biopsy unnecessary.

 Even if examination and test results suggest alcoholic liver disease, doctors periodically check for other forms of liver disease that can be treated, especially viral hepatitis.
 Other causes of liver problems may coexist and, if present, must be treated.